Selbin/addressbook/README.md

   4. Run `npm start`.
 This will run the server

   ### Task 2
-  1. Go to task to directory
+  1. Go to task directory
   2. Run `node jsonParser.js`